Pentti Lund: Professional career

 Lund turned pro in 1945–46 with the Boston Olympics of the Eastern Hockey League, a minor affiliate team of the Boston Bruins.
 He scored 33 points during the regular season and scored 15 points in 9 playoff games with the Olympics helping the team win a championship.
 Next season, Lund led the league in scoring with 92 points in 56 games.
 This helped him garner some fame as he was called up by the Boston Bruins in the National Hockey League to play in one playoff game.
 In 1947-48, Lund joined the Hershey Bears in the American Hockey League where his excellent play was rewarded with two playoff game appearances with the Boston Bruins.

 During the off-season, Lund was traded to the New York Rangers, where he won the Calder Memorial Trophy as rookie of the year by scoring 14 goals and adding 16 assists in 59 games.
 He also became the first Finnish-born player to score a goal in the NHL.
-In his second year with the Rangers, he scored a career high 18 goals.
-Lund and the Rangers made a great run to the Stanley Cup Finals as the fourth seeded team.
+In his second year with the Rangers, he scored a career-high 18 goals.
+Lund and the Rangers made a great run to the Stanley Cup Finals as the fourth-seeded team.
 Lund had a great postseason as he recorded 11 points in 12 games.
 The Rangers would lose the Stanley Cup to the first-place Detroit Red Wings in seven games.

 Lund was traded back to the Boston Bruins early in the 1951-52 season.
-During the season, Lund suffered an eye-injury from a high-stick on November 13, during the 13th game of the season, with Lund skating with number 13 on his jersey, suggesting to many that unlucky number 13 played a role in the injury.
+During the season, Lund suffered an eye injury from a high stick on November 13, during the 13th game of the season, with Lund skating with number 13 on his jersey, suggesting to many that unlucky number 13 played a role in the injury.
 The injury was so severe, that he almost lost all sight in his right eye.
-Lund attempted a comeback after being sidelined for three-months, contributing 17 points with only one eye in 1952-53.
+Lund attempted a comeback after being sidelined for three months, contributing 17 points with only one eye in 1952-53.
 Lund would skate for two seasons with the Sault Ste.
 Marie Greyhounds before retiring from ice hockey in 1955.

-On September 29, 1984.
-Lund was inducted into the Northwestern Ontario Sports Hall of Fame, and 8 years later, in 1992, was inducted into the Finnish Ice Hockey Hall of Fame.
+On September 29, 1984, Lund was inducted into the Northwestern Ontario Sports Hall of Fame, and in 1992 he was inducted into the Finnish Ice Hockey Hall of Fame.

-He died April 16, 2013 at the age of 87.
+He died on April 16, 2013, at the age of 87.